What does it cost to take graduate courses at Trinity College?

 “Matriculation” means that you have been admitted into a program of study as a degree candidate.

 Most students are part-time, and classes are scheduled to accommodate them.
-Occasionally, a student can register as full-time, but that is rare.
+Occasionally, a student may register as full-time, but that is rare.

 How large are the classes?